deadkali-hat/Sargent_Bit/README.md

 language:
 - en
 base_model: mistralai/Mistral-7B-v0.1
+widget:
+  - text: "Once upon a time, there was a man called Leandro who had a beautiful lawn.
+One day he woke up to find a llama on his lawn."
+    output:
+      text: " Leandro was confused and didn't know what to do.
+He tried to shoo the llama away, but it wouldn't budge.\n\nLeandro decided to investigate and found out that the llama belonged to his neighbor, Maria.
+Maria had accidentally left the gate open, and the llama had wandered onto Leandro's lawn.
+Leandro was angry, but he didn't want to cause a scene.\n\nLeandro decided to take matters into his own hands.
+He called a local farmer, Juan, and asked him to come and collect the llama.
+Juan agreed, and soon the llama was on its way back to Maria's farm.\n\nLeandro was relieved, but he couldn't help but feel frustrated.
+He had spent hours tending to his lawn, and now it was covered in llama droppings.
+Leandro decided to take matters into his own hands once again."
+pipeline_tag: text-generation
 ---

 <!-- This model card has been generated automatically according to the information the Trainer had access to.
 You